sclorg/s2i-nodejs-container/14-minimal/README.md

 an input, use a builder image like this Node.js container image, and produce a new image that runs the assembled application as an output.

-To support the Source-to-Image framework, important scripts are included in the builder image:
+To support the Source-to-Image framework, only the `run` script is included in this image.

-* The `/usr/libexec/s2i/assemble` script inside the image is run to produce a new image with the application artifacts.
-The script takes sources of a given application and places them into appropriate directories inside the image.
-It utilizes some common patterns in Node.js application development (see the **Environment variables** section below).
 * The `/usr/libexec/s2i/run` script is set as the default command in the resulting container image (the new image with the application artifacts).
 It runs `npm run` for production, or `nodemon` if `DEV_MODE` is set to `true` (see the **Environment variables** section below).

 Building an application using a Dockerfile